alpha0010/react-native-file-access/README.md

 # react-native-file-access

-Filesystem access for React Native
+Filesystem access for React Native.
+Supports saving network requests directly to the filesystem.

 ## Installation